 Previous Crude Oil weakness had assisted USD/RUB recover back above 64.00 and 65.00 temporarily prior to slipping back below that range since mid-June.
 Lower supports at the recent mid-63.00 area lows had been violated prior to the current recovery without getting down to major supports in the 62.00 and especially the 61.00 areas.
-Now USD/RUB back above 65.00 looks strong again, especially with CRUDE OIL also weaker on balance.
-The current strength above mid-65.00 congestion and weekly MA-41 since mid-August opened the door to 67.00 it hit once again last week and also possibly the 68.00 area.
-And it is of note that the current relief rally elsewhere has not been as prominent in the RUBLE as it is only back toward 65.50-.00.
+While USD/RUB was back above 65.00 with CRUDE OIL also weaker on balance, the recent strength above mid-65.00 congestion and weekly MA-41 since mid-August opened the door to 67.00 it hit once again.

+And while the recent relief rally elsewhere had not been as prominent in the RUBLE, USD/RUB is finally back below 65.50-.00 into the 64.00-63.50 area with 62.50 next lower congestion.

-In the meantime, previous improvement in the TURKISH LIRA had USD/TRY slipping once again from 5.50 late last year, even if it experienced an intraday spike above it to 5.6230 on January 3rd.
+In the meantime, previous improvement in the TURKISH LIRA had

+USD/TRY slipping once again from 5.50 late last year, even if it experienced an intraday spike above it to 5.6230 on January 3rd.
 While failing below 5.22 in January on overall US DOLLAR weakness left it closer to the 5.13 late-November lows, back above 5.22 since early February rescued it back into the previous range.